Png Eng Huat: Political career

 On 10 May 2012, the Workers' Party announced that Png would be the party's candidate in the 2012 Hougang by-election.
 His nomination was confirmed on 16 May.
 He was one of two candidates in the by-election, the other being Desmond Choo of the PAP.
 Png won the by-election by 13,460 votes (62.1%) to 8,223 (37.9%).

-Following his election to Parliament, the Workers' Party appointed Png as a Vice-Chairman of the Aljunied–Hougang Town Council.
+Following his election to Parliament, the Workers' Party appointed Png as a vice-chairman of the Aljunied–Hougang Town Council.

-On 25 June 2020, it was announced that Png, along with fellow party members, Low Thia Khiang and Chen Show Mao, would not be contesting in the 2020 general election, but would still remain active in politics.
+On 25 June 2020, it was announced that Png would not be contesting in the 2020 general election, but would still remain active in politics.

-Png was re-elected to the WP's CEC despite not contesting in the 2020 Singaporean general election.
+Png was re-elected to the WP's CEC despite retiring prior to the 2020 general election.